CasparKielwein/Aaargh/Classes.md

 The maslus also applys to saves.
 The malus stays as long as the ongoing damage.

-### Pounce
+### Pounce (Beast Form)
 #### Lvl 1: Pounce
-1d8 + Mind damage.
+Melee Atack
 The target grants advantage to the next creature that attacks it before the end of the round.

-#### Lvl 2: Impact
+#### Lvl 2: Bite
 Pounce causes additional an 1d8 damage.

+### Rending Claws (Beast Form)

+#### Lvl 1:
+Melee Atack
+Hit: The target is slowed

+#### Lvl2: Savage Rend
+Rending Claws target two enemies in melee range.

 ### Barkskin
 #### Lvl 1: Barkskin
-A target of your choice gains your Toughness as a Bonus to their AC until the end of the round.
+A target of your choice gains your *Mind* as a Bonus to their AC until the end of the round.

 #### Lvl 2: Flexible Rind
-The bonus of Barkskin also applies to the targets reflex resistance.
+The bonus of *Barkskin* also applies to the targets reflex resistance.

 ## Rogue

 __Skill Proficiency:__ Choose three skills from the following: Stealth, Thievery, Athletics, Streetwise